Jannik-Schilling/WaterNetAnalyzer/README.md

 An example line layer can be found in [the testdata folder](/testdata).

 ## 1 Water Network Constructor
 The first tool adds information about connections in the network to the attribute table (the simple algorithm is shown in the figure below).
+Worflow / Options
-You just have to select the undermost line segment (e.g. in a sewage system it´s the last one before entering a treatment plant, in a river system it´s the river mouth).
-Select whether you want to change line directions according to flow directions (new in version 1.3) and click on "Run".
-From version 1.4 on, you can choose an already existing column of the attribute table as "NET_ID" (se below) or generate a new one.
+1. Select the undermost line segment (e.g. in a sewage system it´s the last one before entering a treatment plant, in a river system it´s the river mouth).
+New in version 1.99 (experimental): select multiple line segments for multiple independent networks at once.
+2. The tool can automatically change line directions according to or against flow directions (new in version 1.10) if you choose this option
+3. From version 1.4 on, you can choose an already existing column of the attribute table as "NET_ID" (se below) or generate a new one.
+4. To ignore small gaps between vertices you can define a search radius (new in version 1.99)

 ![Network Algorithm](/help/images/Netz_erstellen2.png)